weecology/forecasting-course/content/lessons/phenology/instructor_notes.md

 * An opinion question to get them thinking about the strengths and weaknesses of the different approaches.
 * Statsitical: don't need to understand details of a system or all the processes and how they interact (which is the state we're in for most ecological systems) but reliant on past relationships.
 If processes change, then what?
 * Theoretical: Usually extremely simplified models of systems, but we may have data for some of the parameters.
 Should be capturing most important processes, but their simplified nature may miss important interactors.
-* Process-based: STudents will often get hung up on differences between theoretical vs. process-based models.
-Process-based is based on improtant theoretical/conceptual processes, but often with more details and interactions with other processes.
+* Process-based: Students will often get hung up on differences between theoretical vs. process-based models.
+Process-based is based on important theoretical/conceptual processes, but often with more details and interactions with other processes.
 Pointing students towards island biogeography theory, lotka-volterra equations, and similar theoretical simplifications and discussing whether those simplifications would work for their systems and what they might want to add to generate a process based model.

 If time here are some additional items to discuss: